TykTechnologies/custom-go-plugin/README.md

 name in the `"custom_middleware_bundle"` field.
 Make sure the new `.zip` file is uploaded and available via the bundle HTTP endpoint before you update your API spec.

+### Open Telemetry and Troubleshooting

+To get started, please review our documentation on [Open Telemetry Overview](https://tyk.io/docs/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview/). **It is very important to note that the support for Open Telemetry with the Tyk Gateway is only avaiable for versions `v5.2.0+`.**

+Additional documentation on instrumenting and debugging your custom plugins with Open Telemetry is still under development...

 ### Project Lifecycle Makefile Commands

 To build the project and bring up your local instance of Tyk, run in a terminal: